Last updated on March 16th, 2020 at 02:23 pm

 The Marathon Seafood Festival calls itself the Original Marathon Seafood Festival to emphasize it’s the real deal – indigenous and authentic.

-Florida has more than 30 seafood festivals; the Keys have at least two others.
+Our Florida Seafood Festival calendar lists more than 70 seafood festivals; the Keys have at least two others.

 But the Marathon Seafood Festival is the oldest seafood festival in the Keys.
 It was founded 40 years ago by commercial fishermen, and it’s the fishermen (members of the Organized Fishermen of Florida) who catch and cook all of the seafood.
 Their wives bake the key lime pies and desserts, according to event coordinator Leah Luckin.